dorchard/dataflow-effects-as-grades/README.md

 This code is associated with Section 4.4 and Appendix B of the paper.

-This code is best for interacting with via `ghci`, i.e., this is not a standalone application, but rather an explanation of and idea about graded monads, effects, and dataflow.
+This code is best for interacting with via `ghci`, i.e., this is not a standalone application, but rather an explanation of an idea about graded monads, effects, and dataflow.

 (This code has been tested with at least GHC 8.10.1 but it should work